Memories of Retrocity (Part-01)

 Heading toward downtown.

-The “watchers”.
-That’s how I call the guards at the checkpoint.
-They let me go without asking questions!
+The “watchers”, that’s how I call the guards at the checkpoint, let me go without asking questions!
 I guess I am already part of the scenery.

 I saw their faces when I passed by.
-These guys are monsters.
+Monsters.

-Monsters dressed in long coats and felt hat.
+Monsters dressed in long coats and felt hats.
 Very “thirties” in their clothing style.
-But that's not what I'm referring to when I say they're monsters.
+But that's not what I'm referring to when I call them monsters.
 I am talking about their eyes.
 They shine with a weird dead light, cold and malevolent.
 I know I am overthinking this.
 It's nothing but typical electric ocular prostheses.
 But they look like the batteries are running low.
-I can not help it, it makes me very uncomfortable.
+I can't help it, it makes me very uncomfortable.

 On some of them, the entire lower jaw has been replaced by a steel equivalent.
-Bare metal fangs and chromed molars, fleshless, smiling at you with no shame.
+Bare metal fangs and chromed molars, fleshless, smiling at you.
 Bestial, aggressive.
 Threatening.

-And there is much worse than the “watchers”.
+And there are things much worse than the “watchers”.

-- "Say, why everyone has ... you know ... on the face …" I told the barman while gesturing weird things with my hands to make him understand what I was referring to.
+- "Say, why does everyone have ... you know ... on the face …" I told the barman while gesturing weird things with my hands to make him understand what I was referring to.
 "See, I'm new in the area, and ..."

 I tipped anyway and left.